Bonf6059/ISA-Medieval/README.md

 # Old updates

+15/05/2026
+- Converted all processors except for drying rack from "[SYR] Processor Framework" to "Vanilla Expanded Framework (Pipe.System)"
+- Removed intermediate steps for the production of most things (expect for alcoholic beverages)
+- Removed Cider
+- Replaced textures for all cakes

 13/05/2026
 - Added Apple, berry and grape Jam made in the cooking pot
 - Changed stats for apple trees